vbauer/manet/README.md

   <dd>This property allows to change the height of the viewport.
 If width is defined and height is not defined, than full page will be captured.</dd>

   <dt>clipRect</dt>
   <dd>This property defines the rectangular area of the web page to be rasterized.
-Format: `top,left,width,height`, example: `20,20,640,480`.</dd>
+Format: "top,left,width,height", example: "20,20,640,480".</dd>

   <dt>zoom</dt>
   <dd>Contains the zoom factor of the webpage display.
 Setting a value to this property decreases or increases the size of the web page rendering.
 A value between 0 and 1 decreases the size of the page, and a value higher than 1 increases its size.
 1 means no zoom (normal size). (default: 1).</dd>